Teradata/ai-unlimited/deployments/aws/README.md

 ```

-**Note:** When Workspaces creates policies for ai-unlimited, they are restricted to the form of
+**Note:** When AiUnlimited creates policies for ai-unlimited, they are restricted to the form of
 ```
 "Resource": [ "arn:aws:secretsmanager:<AI-UNLIMITED_REGION>:<AI-UNLIMITED_ACCOUNT_ID>:secret:compute-engine/<AI-UNLIMITED_CLUSTER_NAME>/<SECRET_NAME>"]
 ```